SioKCronin/libertas/HumanTraffickingDestinations/README.md

 ## FEEDBACK

-Between the first and second iterations I conducted the following three user interviews:
+Between the first and second iterations I conducted three user interviews, which yielded the following recommendations:

 **Patrick [VR Engineer, 35] - Jan 26, 2017**
 * Liked yellow as the hotbed activity color